evalldor/pystematic/README.rst

 Full documentation is available at ???.

-Note that this project is still in the early stages, and there may be some rough edges.
+Note that this project is still in the early stages.
+There may be some rough edges.